| | | |

 Each student was given a recording sheet to keep track of the work from each multiplying polynomial problem that they found in an egg.
 Yes, the eggs were filled with math problems instead of candy.
 Yes, I am that sort of teacher.

-multiplying polynomials egg hunt activity algebra
+multiplying polynomials egg hunt activity tracking sheet with stamp on it.

 Here’s the procedure I used for this multiplying polynomials egg hunt activity: